November 29, 2021

 Ankush Sharma, Co-Founder of DatatoBiz

-It's projected that BDaaS market value will reach USD 52.75 billion by 2026.
+It's projected that the BDaaS market value will reach USD 52.75 billion by 2026.
 Therefore, it’s worthwhile to look into BDaaS as we move forward.
-But for now, many companies will find that data as a service is the central on-demand solution for business needs.
+But for now, many companies will find that data service offerings are the central on-demand solution for positive business outcomes.